lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 Dropdown Menu:
 The drop down menu allows easier search of the menu items as the user can choose which item they are interested in and look only at that item's description.
 This makes the serfing process easier and saves time for the user.

+Updated-Design:
+We decided to non longer use the carousel in order to focus on the other two interactive elements.

 ## Interactivity Plan (Milestone 2)
 > Now that you've designed your interactivity for your site, you need to plan how you will implement it.